South Florida Bulls: Men's track and field

-USF men's track & field athletes have won two individual national championships and 26 individual indoor, three relay indoor, 48 individual outdoor and two relay outdoor conference championships.
-They, along with the women's team and cross country teams, are coached by Erik Jenkins.
-Athlete Jon Dennis won the national title in the outdoor 5000 meter run in 1992 and 1993, and Romaine Beckford won the national title in the indoor high jump in 2023.
-USF Athletic Hall of Fame member Matthew O'Neal finished as the national runner-up in 2016 in the indoor triple jump.
+USF men's track & field team has won two indoor conference titles and two outdoor conference titles; its athletes have won four individual national championships (one indoor and three outdoor) and one outdoor relay national championship, plus 37 individual indoor, 5 relay indoor, 65 individual outdoor and 7 relay outdoor conference championships.
+They, along with the women's team, are coached by Abigi Id-Deen (sprinting and field events) and Tony Nicolosi (distance events).
+The program as a whole, along with the cross country teams, is directed by Erik Jenkins.

+Team members have also won four individual national championships and one relay national championship.
+Jon Dennis won the national title in the 1992 and 1993 outdoor 5,000-meter run and Romaine Beckford won the national title in the 2023 indoor and 2023 outdoor high jump.
+The men's 4x400m team won the relay title at the 2025 NCAA Division I Outdoor Track and Field Championships.

-The USF men's track & field program has produced two Olympians: Llewelyn Bredwood of Jamaica in 2000 and Kemel Thompson of Jamaica in 2000 and 2004.
+The USF men's track & field program has produced three Olympians: Llewelyn Bredwood of Jamaica in 2000, Kemel Thompson of Jamaica in 2000 and 2004, and Abdul-Rasheed Saminu of Ghana in 2024.

 Women's track and field

-The Bulls women's track & field team has won three indoor and three outdoor conference championships, along with producing 40 individual indoor, 2 relay indoor, 53 individual outdoor and 8 relay outdoor conference champions.
+The Bulls women's track & field team has won three indoor and three outdoor conference championships, along with producing 43 individual indoor, 4 relay indoor, 59 individual outdoor and 10 relay outdoor conference champions.

-The USF women's track & field team has produced three Olympians: Damu Cherry of the United States in 2008, Dayana Octavien of Haiti in 2008, and Sasha Springer-Jones of Trinidad and Tobago in 2008.
+The USF women's track & field team has produced four Olympians: Damu Cherry of the United States in 2008, Dayana Octavien of Haiti in 2008, Sasha Springer-Jones of Trinidad and Tobago in 2008, and Zahira Allers-Liburd of Saint Kitts and Nevis in 2024.

 Volleyball

 The women's volleyball team was founded in 1972.
-The Bulls have made the NCAA Tournament seven times and won 18 combined conference regular season and tournament championships.
+The Bulls have made the NCAA Tournament seven times and won 19 combined conference regular season and tournament championships, the most of any USF women's teams.

 Former USF volleyball player Jolene Shepardson is the current head coach.

 Future varsity sports

 On November 10, 2021, USF athletic director Michael Kelly announced that two new women's varsity sports would be created in the coming years.
-Women's lacrosse and women's beach volleyball will begin during the 2024–25 school year.
+The sports were later revealed to be women's lacrosse (set to begin during the 2024–25 school year) and women's beach volleyball (set to begin during the 2025–26 school year).